 On the other hand, financial aid programs can lessen this load by supporting students from challenging economic backgrounds and allowing them to learn carefree without worrying about finances.
 Students are keen to choose institutions with financial aid these days because of the complete empowerment they feel when it comes to handling finances plus boosts degree completion, minus college dropouts.

 “I’m simply not ready for it, dropping out of higher education doesn’t matter to me!”
 The lack of readiness is a major culprit in higher education graduation rates and first-year students are the first prey.
 They quit higher education because they are simply not ready for it.
-2016 report produced by Education Trust shows that about 50% of higher education graduates from the US dropout of higher education without completing college and career-ready courses of study.
+2016 report produced by Education Trust shows that about 50% of higher education graduates from the US drop out of higher education without completing college and career-ready courses of study.

 It is possible to reduce dropout rates and improve academic accomplishment for all students by implementing complete academic support systems that include early intervention triggers and degree completion notifications.

-Nagging roommates, overloaded with coursework could be the next main reasons for students to dropout of high school.
+Nagging roommates, overloaded with coursework could be the next main reasons for students to drop out of high school.
 Unhappiness could also arise out of the distrust that develops out of the feeling that despite paying so many fees, the institution forgets to keep students happier.
 The case is worse when their colleges don’t take them from the process of recruitment through placement appropriately.

 The number of communications, orientations, and events to make students show up for the course becomes futile when most institutions forget to keep up the same effort.
 Hopelessness clouds around them when they feel that they are not up to the job ahead.
 These feelings force students to leave college and return to the comfort of their communities back home.